-Bake in pre-heated 425° F. oven for about 30 minutes.
-Check at 30 minutes.
-If crust is dark enough, cover loosely with a sheet of tinfoil and cook about 10 minutes longer, to be sure the crust is cooked.
-Remove from oven and allow to cool in pan for 5 minutes.
-Using a spatula, carefully remove pizza to a cutting board and cut into pieces with a sharp knife.
+Bake in pre-heated 425° F. oven for about 20 minutes.
+Check at 20 minutes and if crust is dark enough (it usually is at this point), cover loosely with a sheet of tinfoil and cook about at least 10 minutes longer or better yet, 13-15 minutes more (33-35 minutes total), to be sure the crust is cooked.
+Remove from oven and allow to cool in the pan for 5-7 minutes.
+Using a spatula, carefully remove pizza to a cutting board.
+Allow to stand a couple more minutes before cutting with a sharp knife.

 Note 1: To make your own pizza sauce.
 Drain a can of whole plum tomatoes.
 Crush the tomatoes with a fork or your hands, leaving them just a little chunky.
 In a saucepan, heat a little olive oil.
 Add some diced onion (about 1/4 cup) and cook until softened.
 Add a couple of cloves of minced garlic.
 Add the tomatoes.
 Season with some dried oregano, basil , salt and pepper.
 Simmer on a low heat, stirring often for at least 15 minutes.
 Remove from heat and allow to cool at room temperature until needed.
 Be sure to read the “Ingredient and Cook's Notes" (above the recipe card!), where I share more detailedtips, variations and substitution suggestions for this recipe!